 Modern kickboxing, as we see it on the major kickboxing promotions like Glory or ONE Super Series, are influenced by K-1 rules.

 Check out the might of Buakaw in this memorable K-1 fight:

-Here’s a crazy match-up between 2 of the best Dutch kickboxers:
+Here’s a crazy match-up between Semmy Schilt and Gokhan Saki who are 2 of the best Dutch kickboxers of all-time:

 Chinese Kickboxing (Sanda/Sanshou)

-In cross-discipline competitions or exhibition fights where the throws/takedowns are allowed, Sanda fighters have been inclined to use them and with great effectiveness.
+In cross-discipline competitions or exhibition fights that allow throws/takedowns, Sanda fighters have been able to use them and with great effectiveness.
 Like the Muay Thai clinch, Sanda’s grappling moves often disrupt the rhythm of stand-up fighting, the same way Brazilian Jiu-Jitsu does in mma.

 Here is a classic Sanda match between 2 elite Chinese fighters:

 Now, let’s talk about the differences between Muay Thai vs Kickboxing and what happens in a showdown between the two striking sports.
 For this purpose, we are comparing Muay Thai with the K-1 rules (also adopted by Glory and ONE Super Series) kickboxing as it is the most prevalent form of kickboxing.